 Editorial Assistant & Chief Photographer

-Tux is seasoned photographer who has supported express through exciting event shots and stunning studio work, having done a number of striking covers and centrefolds for the magazine over the past five years.
-He has an interest in POP culture, fashion photography and has worked as a runway photographer at Air New Zealand Fashion Week for two years, as well as many other catwalk shows.
-In his spare time, Tux enjoys times with friends and sun-filled days taking photos at the beach, reading, and giving back to the GLTB community where he can.
+Tux is seasoned photographer who has supported express through exciting event shoots and stunning studio work, having done a number of striking covers and centrefolds for the magazine over the past five years.
+He has an interest in POP culture, fashion photography and has worked as a runway photographer at Air New Zealand Fashion Week , as well as many other catwalk shows.
+In his spare time, Tux enjoys times with friends, family and sun-filled days taking photos at the beach, reading, and giving back to the GLTB community where he can.
 Tux also has a penchant for animals and fosters sick pets from the SPCA.

 Contributing writer – Cars